 Potential customers may question how Credit Karma is able to offer these services for free and one could reasonably assume that the company is selling data as a revenue stream.
 However, the company insists that this is not the case and states that it makes a profit by selling very specific, targeted ads on their software.
 This seems to work for everyone, especially the users, although it depends on tolerating the adverts that they will be exposed to.
 But if that’s not an issue then there’s no reason not to take advantage of the free service.

-Credit Karma report that they have seen 85 million users in the United States (as of 2019) and their website has a wealth of online tools that these members can use to keep tabs on their credit score and also, of course, to file their taxes.
+Credit Karma has a wealth of online tools that its millions of members can use to keep tabs on their credit score and also, of course, to file their taxes.

 Credit Karma Tax review: Cost